NASSAU COUNTY SCHOOL DISTRICT

-Beginning with the 2018-2019 school year applications for COEP for the following school year will be available on the District website no later than January 10 of each year.
-(For the 2017-2018 school year the application will be available on the District website no later than February 28, 2017.)
+Applications for COEP for the upcoming school year will be available on the District website no later than January 10 of each year.

-Parents will be notified by March 15 of each year, beginning with the 2018-2019 school year, concerning their student’s COEP status.
-(For the 2017-2018 school year notice will be given by April 30, 2017.)
+Parents will be notified by March 15 of each year.
 Notification will be made via first class mail.

 Priority for enrollment under the COEP will be given to the following groups:

 - Dependent children of active duty military personnel whose move resulted from military orders;

 - Children who have been relocated due to foster care placement in a different school zone;

 - Children who move due to a court-ordered change in custody due to separation or divorce, or the serious illness or death of a custodial parent; and